 Across the river is Camassia Nature Preserve in West Linn.
 You'll also find fields filled with camas lilies bursting forth in purple splendor.
 Keep an eye out for other wildflowers mixed in, like blue eyed Mary, and the official state flower, Oregon Grape, among many others.
 The main loop trail is an easy, one-way walk.
 There are a number of short side trails, but they can be more difficult and quite muddy during rainy times, so use caution.

 The Clackamas County Lavender Festival kicks off every June at Liberty Natural Products outside of Oregon City at their Oregon Lavender Farm.
 Beyond the fact that they have seemingly endless rows of sweet, fragrant lavender, there's live music, vendors selling lavender products, food, lavender ice creams and various demonstrations of all the things you can do with this versatile flower.
 So be sure to save the date for the 2022 festival, taking place June 25-26.

 The folks at Swan Island Dahlias know their stuff.
 They have an endless selection of different dahlias to choose from, many of which were first invented by them.
 Can you invent a flower?
 Either way, they were the first to breed many of those flowers, and they are simply stunning.
 From small pom-pom types to flowers that are literally larger than my head, the variety is dizzying.

-The dahlia festival is free, running August 25-27 and Sept.
-1-3 at their farm over at 995 NW 22nd Ave. in Canby.
+The dahlia festival is free and runs for two weekends at the end of August/beginning of September at their farm over at 995 NW 22nd Ave, Canby.